SAP/ui5-webcomponents-react/packages/compat/README.md

 npm install @ui5/webcomponents-react-compat
 ```

+> ⚠️ **Warning:** It is not supported using the v1 `Table` and the v2 `Table` in the same application!

+> ⚠️ **Warning:** Please only import components from this package via the file path!

+## Compatibility

+The legacy v1 (compat) `Table` and the modern v2 `Table` component and some subcomponents both register the same custom element names for `ui5-table`, `ui5-table-row` and `ui5-table-cell`, which will lead to conflicts when they coexist in the same application.

+### Recommendation

+We strongly recommend migrating fully to the v2 `Table`, especially if the `FilterBar` or `VariantManagement` component is used!

-## Importing Components
+### Importing Components

-As the v1 `ui5-table` (`Table`) component is part of this package and some custom element names are equal to the new v2 `ui5-table`, importing components from the root (`import { Table } from "@ui5/webcomponents-react-compat"`) is discouraged.
+Importing components from the root (`import { Toolbar } from "@ui5/webcomponents-react-compat"`) is discouraged.
 The primary reason is that tree-shaking capabilities are limited in the default configurations of most bundlers in dev mode.
 As a result, custom elements for the v1 table will still be defined, even if only the `Toolbar` is imported.
 This can cause unexpected behavior if the v2 table is also used in the same app.

-> ⚠️ **Warning:** It is not supported using the v1 `Table` and the v2 `Table` in the same application!

-> ⚠️ **Warning:** Please only import components from this package via the file path!

 E.g.: